radarphp/Radar.Project/docs/middleware.md

 This may seem onerous, but remember: **Radar is an HTTP-specific user interface wrapper** around your core application.
-Anything that relates to authentication, authorization, database, disk, and so on are more properly part of your domain work, *not* the user- interface work related to the input and output related to that domain.
+Anything that relates to authentication, authorization, database, disk, and so on are more properly part of your domain work, *not* the user-interface work related to the input and output related to that domain.
 All the data you need to work with the domain should come from the incoming request, and all the data you need to build a response should emit from the domain as a _Payload_.